hgranlund/tsi-gpgpu/resources/comparison-of-cuda-and-opencl.md

 Performance comparison
 ----------------------

 In order to compare the performance differences between CUDA and OpenCL, a simple matrix multiplication algorithm was implemented in both CUDA and OpenCL.
-These implementations where based on examples provided by NVIDIA ans AMD.
+These implementations where based on examples provided by NVIDIA and AMD.
 In order to establish a baseline, to which the CUDA and OpenCL results could be compared, additional implementations of the matrix multiplication algorithm was made, as both a naive serial implementation in C and a highly optimized implementation using the Automatically Tuned Linear Algebra Software ([ATLAS](http://math-atlas.sourceforge.net/)) implementation of BLAS.

 The test algorithm multiplies two square matrices of size NxN.
 This is an interesting problem to use for performance benchmarking for a number of reasons: